 How to Request Accommodations

-If you are already registered with LAS, please complete a Supplemental Request for any additional accommodations.
+If you already have approved ADA/504 accommodations, please complete a Supplemental Request if you are seeking any additional accommodations.

-The accommodations process is dynamic and interactive and involves collaboration between the student, the faculty member, Learning and Accessibility Services, and in some cases, other relevant parties.
-The application of certain accommodations may need to be modified depending on the format, structure, and requirements of each course.
-While accommodations may constitute modifications and adjustments to a course, they are not intended to fundamentally alter core components or excuse a student from fulfilling course requirements.
+The accommodations process is dynamic and interactive and involves collaboration between the student, the faculty member, Learning and Accessibility Services, and, in some cases, other relevant parties.
+The application of certain academic accommodations may look different, depending on the course.
+While accommodations may constitute adjustments to a course, they are not intended to fundamentally alter learning outcomes or excuse a student any course requirements.

 Content being updated